MikroElektronika/mikrosdk_click_v2/clicks/lr6/README.md

 ## Example Description

-> This example demonstrates the use of LR 6 Click board by processing
-> the incoming data and displaying them on the USB UART.
+> This example demonstrates the use of the LR 6 Click board by showing the communication between two Click boards.
+The app transmits a predefined message and waits for a response.
+On successful reception, the payload and packet status (RSSI, SNR) are logged on the USB UART.

 ### Example Libraries